-When we look at something, we are able to see it because of the presence of a light source, be it sun light or an artificial light source.
-Objects are visible around us because light rays from a source are reflected on these objects and then in to our eyes.
-We can't see in complete darkness because of the absence of a light source.
+We are able to see because of the presence of a light source, be it sun light or an artificial light source.
+Objects are visible to us because light rays from a source are reflected on these objects and then into our eyes.
+This is why we can't see in complete darkness—in the absence of a light source.

-Consider reading about the anatomy of the human eye to have a good understanding of anatomical terms used throughout this article.
+A basic knowledge of the anatomy of the human eye will help you understand the anatomical terms used throughout this article.

 Illustration of How the Eye Works

 The workings of the eye is similar to that of a camera.
 Just as the diaphragm of a camera controls the amount of light that enters the camera, the iris controls the amount of light entering the eye.
 Just like the camera lens, the crystalline lens of the eye is able to focus—to properly direct light, to obtain a clear image of objects in our field of vision.
 The retina of the eye works more or less like the photographic film of a camera.

 The iris is made up of radial and circular muscles that involuntarily contract or relax.
 When the radial muscles contract, the pupil dilates (gets bigger) and allows more light to enter the eyeball.
 When the circular muscles contract, the pupil constrict (gets smaller) and allows less light to enter the eyeball.

 The iris is also the most colorful part of the eye.
 It is what displays a person's eye color.